lfoppiano/grobid-quantities/doc/guidelines.md

 There are 3 labels for this model:
 -`<prefix>` represent the unit prefix, for example `k` for `kilo`, `G` for `giga` and so on and so forth.
 The definition of these prefix is in the prefix dictionary under `resources/lexicon/${lang}/prefix.txt`.
 - `<base>` carry out the unit base information.
 For NON-SI units the entire unit should be contained as `<base>`.
 - `<pow>` contains information about the exponents and divisions.
-It\'s used to correctly assign exponent values and to revert the sign to blocks in the denominator.
+It's used to correctly assign exponent values and to revert the sign to blocks in the denominator.

 The training data follows a simple structure, see an example on how `cm` is represented: